labgem/PANORAMA/README.md

 Have suggestions, ideas, or bug reports?
 👉 [Open an issue on GitHub](https://github.com/labgem/PANORAMA/issues)

-We cannot correct bugs if we do not know about them, and will try to help you the best we can.
+**We cannot correct bugs if we do not know about them and will try to help you the best we can.**